• Skip to primary navigation

 4. Stir until there are little to no lumps.

-5. Pour the mixture into the baking pan.
+5. Pour the cake batter into the cake pan.

-6. Bake until a toothpick inserted comes out with a crumb or two clinging to it.
+6. Bake in your preheated oven until a toothpick inserted into the center of the cake comes out with a crumb or two clinging to it.

-7. Remove from the oven, cool, and top with powdered sugar.
+7. Remove from the oven, let the cake cool, and top with powdered sugar.

 cake on plate next to milk missing a piece